 Mike Davis – Millworks Master Craftsman

 Mike has spent his career as a leader in developing the solar and renewable energy sector in the United States and abroad, serving as Assistant Secretary of Energy under Bush Senior and running one of America’s largest solar companies.
 He was President of the US Solar Energy Industry Association and Hydrogen Association.
-Mike has always enjoyed discovery and innovation serving as Associate Laboratory Director For Energy And Environment at Department of Energy’s Pacific Northwest National Laboratory and as CEO for China’s National Institute For Clean And Low Carbon Energy.
+Mike has always enjoyed discovery and innovation serving as Associate Laboratory Director For Energy And Environment at Department of Energy’s Pacific Northwest National Laboratory.
 In retirement Mike runs HiBar Ranch and is continually taking more farm infrastructure off the grid and running it on alternative energy.
 He spends most of his time working in the woods and milling custom lumber on his log mill.

 Lori Davis – Animal Husbandry, Medicinal Specialist & the “Poet Farmer”